- What we do

 - Surrey Heartlands Health and Care Partnership vision

-As a service, we seek to work together with our partners to support families, children and young people close to home, in local communities, so they can achieve the best possible outcomes.
+As a service, we seek to work together with our partners to support families, children and young people to remain close to home, in their local communities, so they can achieve the best possible outcomes.

 Who we work with:

 In Children's Commissioning, the service works very closely with our Special Educational Needs and Disabilities (SEND) case workers, social workers, SEND admissions, School Place Planning, Community Services, voluntary, community and faith sector (VCFS) providers, Procurement, Finance, Health and Social Care colleagues and other key professionals both in-house and in the wider sector.

 - Health Commissioning, including working jointly with our Clinical Commissioning Group (CCG) partners.
-These cover areas such as the Children, Families, Health Surrey contract and Child, Adolescent and Mental Health services for children and young people.
+This covers areas such as the Children, Families, Health Surrey contract and Emotional Wellbeing and Mental Health services for children and young people.

 - Special Educational Needs and Disabilities (SEND) Services and Education, including managing independent non-maintained specialist settings, SEND Transport, SEND key stage transfer admissions and working with school place planning to commission school provision.
 The service supports the development of the annual SEND Sufficiency Strategy, to ensure all children and young people can access the right provision, at the right time, in their local community.

 - Corporate Parenting, including managing the external children's residential, independent fostering agency (IFA) and supported accommodation market (SA), developing the Corporate Parenting Sufficiency Strategy, and developing other services such as forensic testing, independent assessments or independent visitors to children's homes.

 - Family Resilience including Early Help and Domestic Abuse services.
 Early Help services seek to provide children, young people and families with support at the earliest opportunity to reduce the need for greater intervention in the future.
-Domestic Abuse services seek to support survivors and their children to build resilience, and leads to independence.
+Domestic Abuse services seek to support survivors and their children in building resilience to reach independence.
 It seeks to facilitate the shortest, and/or most effective route to safety and freedom for each survivor based on their individual situation and the resources available to them.